Online Therapy in Colorado

 Online therapy is a lot like meeting in person—just from wherever you feel most comfortable.
 We’ll laugh, reflect, process difficult experiences, and celebrate progress together.
 You’ll simply be joining from your own space instead of mine.

 Healing doesn’t happen through shame.
-It happens through understanding.
+It happens through compassion and understanding.

 Areas I Support Through Online Therapy